ad-freiburg/statsimi/README.md

 # General Usage

-`staty` can be used to train and output a reusable classification model, to start a classification HTTP server or to evaluate methods against some dataset.
+`statsimi` can be used to train and output a reusable classification model, to start a classification HTTP server or to evaluate methods against some dataset.

 The following basic commands are supported: